 However, the ancient beliefs of heaven and hell, representing in a sense karmic interpretations associated with time – as a message of hope and fear, have crept into all religions.
 Real or fictitious visualizations, religious thinkers found the belief system very useful to include it in the scriptures in one form or another.
 The purpose was to convince people and convey the massage of reward for performing good deeds, and consequences or fears for performing otherwise.

 How do the physicists look at time?
 Let us try to see it briefly.
-Until the ground breaking proposition of the General Theory of Relativity by Albert Einstein (1879-1955), time constituted a rudimentary yet important element in the dynamic equilibrium of things, and in motions of speeding objects – in velocities (distance over time) and in accelerations (velocity over time).
+Until the ground breaking proposition of the Special and General Theories of Relativity by Albert Einstein (1879-1955), time constituted a rudimentary yet important element in the dynamic equilibrium of things, and in motions of speeding objects – in velocities (distance over time) and in accelerations (velocity over time).
 How about time in waves?
 The wave form – the fundamental mechanism of transporting energy looks exactly the same whether portrayed in terms of wave-length or wave-period.
 These two wave parameters, length and time, are related to each other through the celerity or the speed of propagating energy.

 Einstein’s theory deals with the macro-understanding of physical laws – in areas of motions dominated by the accelerations of heavy masses in the vast curved space-time field – time being the 4th dimension.
 The mass or its equivalent energy causes the space-time fabric to curve – the curvature in turn accelerates the motions of masses.
 Here again, we can take the help from Bernoulli theorem to understand Einstein.
 Unsteady Bernoulli theorem says that fluid accelerations can be a local phenomenon as a function of time only, or can be generated when a fluid motion is subjected to change direction in a curved field such as in a river bend.
 Therefore, any change in the direction of fluid motion due to curvature results in the convective acceleration of its speed – this reality is in fact nothing but the Newton’s (Isaac Newton, 1643 – 1727) First Law of Motion.
 Einstein’s brilliance lies in seeing this underlying physics of motion through the wave processes of electromagnetic and gravitational radiations to explain how very heavy masses or very high energies can warp the space-time frame.